mongros/twitch-png-stream/README.md

 ## HOW-TO USE:

 ## Step 1
-Download FFMPEG as per requirements, copy ffmpeg into this folder
+Click on the green 'Code' button and select 'Download Zip' Extract it on your favorite destination

 ## Step 2
+Download FFMPEG as per requirements, copy ffmpeg into the previous destination

+## Step 3
 Edit the 'start.bat' file and edit live_xxxxxxxxx_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx with your **own stream key**

 **Warning :** keep no spaces between the equal sign and the key value

-## Step 3
+## Step 4
 Choose a 1920x1080 image to broadcast, replace the '1920_1080.png' file with it

-## Step 4
+## Step 5
 Run the 'start.bat'

 Logs will be outputed by ffmpeg executable, you'll see 'dup=x' increasing which is totally ok since we're uploading the same image in loop.

-Enjoy
+Enjoy, you'll only have to launch

 # Remarks